Free your school from the grip of the single-use waste monster!

 7. Report Your Success

-Be sure to let the school know how they did and the progress they are making to reduce their waste by making announcements about the increase in Trash Free Lunches and reusable containers.
+Be sure to let the whole school know how they did and the progress they are making to reduce their waste by making announcements about the increase in Trash Free Lunches and reusable items.

 Make it a contest and see which grade or class can bring the most Trash Free Lunches on a given day.
-Reward the winners with a popsicle party or shout-outs during school announcements.
-Make sure rewards are Trash Free!
+Reward the winners with a party, shout-outs during school announcements, or extended recesses.

-- What changes did you see in student’s food packing habits after educating about Trash Free Lunches?
+- What changes have you seen in student’s home lunches after teaching about Trash Free Lunches?

 - What single-use items do you still see the most of?

-- What are some ways you can think of to reduce more waste during lunch?
+- What are some ways you can think of to reduce more waste during lunch and in your life outside of school?

 - Trash Free Lunch Sign Up Sheet